Corporate Governance

 Short-term performance-linked compensation is calculated by adjusting the standard amount set for each Director position based on the Company and personal performances for the fiscal year and is paid after the fiscal year ends.

-The ratio of the Company performance portion and the personal performance portion is 100% and 0% for the Representative Director and President, and 60% and 40% for the Director and Senior Managing Executive Officer.
+The ratio of the Company performance portion and the personal performance portion is 100% and 0% for the President and Representative Director, and 60% and 40% for the Executive Vice President and Director.

 Company performance portion